wp-plugins/rencontre/readme.txt

 * Fix bug when user delete account.
 * Cut the admission form in four part with progress bar.

+30/05/2015 : Update 5 : Fix bug in Chat when WordPress is not at the site root : Change relative URL to absolute in Chat

 = 1.5 =
 16/03/2015 : Change main language from French to English